CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

   <li>\( I_{\text{L}} \) is the leak current.</li>
 </ul>

-<p>While the modeling of the human sinoatrial node cell is multifaceted, the core concept of how an ion channel is modeled can be elucidated through the example of the sodium (Na+) channel in the Hodgkin-Huxley model.
-In this well-known model, the Na+ channel's behavior is governed by specific gating variables, and the flow of Na+ ions across the membrane is given by the equation:</p>
+<p>While the modeling of the human sinoatrial node cell is multifaceted, the core concept of how an ion channel is modeled can be elucidated through the example of the sodium (Na<sup>+</sup>) channel in the Hodgkin-Huxley model.
+In this well-known model, the Na<sup>+</sup> channel's behavior is governed by specific gating variables, and the flow of Na<sup>+</sup> ions across the membrane is given by the equation:</p>

 <p>\[ I_{\text{Na}} = g_{\text{Na}} \cdot m^3 \cdot h \cdot (V - E_{\text{Na}}) \]</p>